 - Low-lying placenta

-Some serious complications related to vaginal breech delivery are listed below:
+Some serious complications related to vaginal breech delivery include:

 - Trauma due to extended arm or head